PI

 Jantina Toxopeus (website) was a postdoc in the lab from 2018 – 2020 studying the relationship between overwintering and thermal hardiness in several insect systems.
 She is currently an Assistant Professor of Biology at St. Francis Xavier University.

 Eddy Dowle (website) was a postdoc in the lab from 2015 – 2017 studying local adaptation and population structure in the Mountain Pine Beetle and developmental transcriptomics of diapause regulation in apple maggot flies.
-She is currently a researcher at the University of Otago, and a recent winner of the prestigious Marsden award for early career researchers.
+She is currently a researcher at the University of Otago.

 Graduate Students

 Marianne Davenport (website) was a graduate student in the lab from 2018 – 2020 studying the life history and population dynamics of the spruce bark beetle, a major forest pest in western North America.
-She is currently working for the US Forest Service, based at the Fed center in Lakewood, CO.
+She is currently a Forest Entomologist for the US Forest Service, based at the Fed center in Lakewood, CO.

 McCall Calvert (Mac).
 Mac completed his MS at CUDenver in 2019.
 He studied the genomics underlying Rhagoletis pomonella seasonality and diapause.
-He is now a PhD student at the University of Pennsylvania.
+He has just completed his PhD at the University of Pennsylvania studying plant-microbe interactions and will be moving on to a postdoc at NYU.

 Phil Freda. (website) worked in the Ragland lab starting in 2014 when we were based at Kansas State University.
 He completed his PhD on the genetics and ontogenetic flexibility of thermal hardiness at KSU in 2018, co-advised by Greg and Ted Morgan.
-He is currently a postdoctoral fellow at the University of Pennsylvania.
+He is currently a postdoctoral fellow at Cedars Sinai.

 Undergraduates